hot22shot/moonlight-web-stream/README.md

+# Docs Missing
+- config and things depending on it
+- dockerfile

 # Moonlight Web
 An unofficial [Moonlight Client](https://moonlight-stream.org/) allowing you to stream your pc to the Web.
 It hosts Web Server which will forward [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/latest/) traffic to a Browser using the [WebRTC Api](https://webrtc.org/).